Kimberly A. Sheek

 - I am a published author.
 I have published the following:

 - Contributing Author, North Carolina Bankruptcy Practice Manual, Eighth Ed.
-(Coming out in 2018).
+(2018).

 - Contributing Author, North Carolina Bankruptcy Practice Manual, Seventh Ed.
 (2012).

 - My peers have recognized my successes by selecting me for the following honors:

 - Super Lawyers - Rising Stars list for Bankruptcy and Creditor/Debtor Rights Law (2016).